-Blend these ingredients in a Cuisinart and pulse until the dough clumps.
-If the mixture is very dry and crumbly even after pulsing, add a little sherry, or water, just one tablespoon at a time.
+Blend the first five ingredients in a food processor and pulse until the dough clumps.
+If the mixture is very dry and crumbly even after pulsing, add a little sherry or water, just one tablespoon at a time.
 Dough will be soft (depending on how cold the butter was to start).
 Chill dough 30-60 minutes (or longer), then roll between sheets of wax paper to fit tart pan.

-Beat all ingredients except kiwis and apricot jam with beaters or in Cuisinart.
+Beat all remaining ingredients except kiwis and apricot jam with beaters or in a food processor.
 Pour into pre-baked tart pan.
-Bake at 350 for 20-30 minutes, until filling has puffed up slighted and is perhaps slightly cracked.
+Bake at 350ºF for 20-30 minutes, until filling has puffed up slighted and is perhaps slightly cracked.
 The deeper the custard layer, the longer the baking time.
 Remove from oven and cool before removing from tart pans.

 Keep up to date on the latest wine releases, events, and promotions!